Staple Hill, Gloucestershire

-Staple Hill is a suburb of Bristol, England, lying outside the city boundary in South Gloucestershire.
+Staple Hill is a suburb of Bristol, England, lying outside the city boundary in South Gloucestershire, in the ceremonial county of Gloucestershire.
 It is directly east of Fishponds, south of Downend, west of Mangotsfield and north of Soundwell.

 History

 Staple is a rendering of the Anglo-Saxon/Old English word stapol or staypole which meant a post in the sense of an old boundary marker.

 The settlement of Staple Hill developed in the 19th century.
 It was a hamlet in the ancient parish of Mangotsfield.
 Staple Hill was once within the ancient forest of Kingswood.
 This prevented by law of royal privilege anyone settling within the Royal Forest of Kingswood.

 Development of the suburb and community

 The modern settlement of Staple Hill originated in the 18th century by when forest law had become largely anachronistic and the wild boar and wolves which once made the forest dangerous were long since extinct (see Royal Forest).
 Expansion of the settlement was facilitated after 1888 when the Midland Railway opened Staple Hill railway station, giving direct access to Bristol and Gloucester, and also to Bath by the Mangotsfield and Bath branch line.
 The Bath line of the Midland Railway involved the construction of a beautifully engineered tunnel deep under the hill at Staple Hill.
 After this investment, Staple Hill grew beyond a small hamlet and gained tram and bus links with Bristol that allowed it to become a residence for commuters to Bristol or Bath.
 The station closed in 1966.

 Staple Hill briefly became a centre for engineering, with Wilson and Sons Engineering designing and assembling Quasar (motorcycle)s.
 This was a recumbent motorcycle built in small numbers which is today widely recognised as the first modern feet-forward motorcycle design.